ianprime0509/chip8/README.md

 # Chip8

-This is a [Chip-8](https://en.wikipedia.org/wiki/CHIP-8) emulator, written in C.
+This is a [Chip-8](https://en.wikipedia.org/wiki/CHIP-8) emulator, written in
+C. Currently, all the Chip-8 games I have tested are functional, and some Super-Chip games are as well (in particular, BLINKY).
+Many Super-Chip games don't quite work yet, though.

 ## General Chip-8 documentation